Q&A: Shark Tank’s Kevin O’Leary

 Was the Mattel deal the first big deal that put you on this path?

 It got me going as an investor and entrepreneur.
 In Boston, we have great technology, but we also have biotech, medical devices, and more.
 There’s a trillion dollars in investments in one square mile.
-It’s a fanatic city for financial services.
+It’s a fantastic city for financial services.

 Where did the nickname “Mr. Wonderful” come from?